 Having a tech stack that doesn’t fail you is the bread and butter of any virtual team meeting.
 Our ultimate trio is Zoom, Google Slides, and Slido.

-We use Zoom because out of all video conferencing tools we’ve tried, it has always worked flawlessly for us.
+We use Zoom because out of all the video conferencing tools we’ve tried, it has always worked flawlessly for us.
 For content and interaction, we’re using our Slido for Google Slides integration.
 It allows us to share slides with everybody on the call while seamlessly running live polls and Q&A in between.

 Sharing Zoom and Slido links beforehand